 - Classic and Historic Motor Club Limited uses your personal data to manage and administer your membership, your involvement with its club, hospitality/social and competition/eventing and to keep in contact with you for these purposes.

-- Some limited non-personal data is shared with the MSA and FBHVC, who use our data to regulate, develop and manage motor sports, mutual and market research purposes.
+- Some limited non-personal data is shared with the Motorsport UK and FBHVC, who use our data to regulate, develop and manage motor sports, mutual and market research purposes.

 - Where we rely on your consent, such as any consent we seek for email or postal marketing, you can withdraw this consent at any time.

 What does this policy cover?

 This policy describes how Classic and Historic Motor Club Limited (also referred to as “the Club”, “we” or “us”) will make use of the data we handle in relation to our members.

 It also describes your data protection rights, including a right to object to some of the processing which we carry out.
 More information about your rights, and how to exercise them, is set out in the “What rights do I have?” section.

 We collect and process personal data from you or your parent when you join and when we carry out annual renewals of your membership.
 This includes: